Tissue Engineering for Drug Development and Substance Testing

 Animals are currently used in studies, where an absolute requirement for tissue-specific information is needed, such as in drug efficacy and toxicity testing.
-For example in cancer research, tumor is established in rodent models by either surgically implanting tumor cells, patient derived xenografts (PDX) or creating genetically-engineered animals that spontaneously develop human-like tumors.
-However, animal testing often fails to predict the effects of drugs on human.
+For example in cancer research, the tumour is established in rodent models by either surgically implanting tumour cells, patient-derived xenografts (PDX) or creating genetically-engineered animals that spontaneously develop human-like tumours.
+However, animal testing often fails to predict the effects of drugs on a human.
 Moreover, the use of animals in research, teaching and testing is an important ethical and political issue, because many of these experiments cause pain to the animals involved or reduce their quality of life.

 These facts are motivating governments and regulatory organizations around the globe to support the implementation of alternative methods for animal testing.
 3R principles (Replacement, Reduction, and Refinement) have subsequently become embedded in national and international legislation regulating the use of animals in scientific procedures.
 In vitro 3D cell culture have the potential to replace in vivo animal testing and provide more reliable data as they bridge the in vitro to in vivo gap between cell and human tissues.
 3D cultures may greatly improve cell-based drug screening and identify toxic and ineffective substances at an earlier stage of the drug discovery pipeline than animal or clinical trials.
 Moreover, they can reduce ethically controversial animal testing.

 We combines diverse skills through integrative cooperation among the partners to form a powerful and successful network.

 Our competences include:

 - Standardization and quality standards

 The competence center is an important platform from which 3D cell culture technology can be actively influenced.
 Regular events and activities at national and international level ensure exchange and progress.